 It's obviously possible that our name was constructed from a word that existed in Hebrew but simply never made it into the Bible, but it's also possible that Ziph isn't a normal word but something scrambled, perhaps by some cipher (as there is the Athbash cipher which gave us the names Leb-kamai and Sheshach).

 The only word our name vaguely resembles is the noun זפת (zepet), meaning pitch.
 This noun is possibly a loan word, but it may also be a genuine Hebrew word, and it may even be the proper name of pitch (instead of a noun).
 In that case, the final letter ת (taw) may be the archaic equivalent of the modern (that is: styled according to Biblical Hebrew) word זפה (zepeh), which is similar to how the name Ziphah is spelled:

 For a meaning of the name Ziph, NOBSE Study Bible Name List reads Refining Place but leaves no explanation (and reads Lent for the nearly identical name Ziphah).
 Alfred Jones (Dictionary of Old Testament Proper Names) maintains that our name comes from an unused root זוף (zup), which would have meant to borrow, and hence proposes Borrowed.
 BDB Theological Dictionary offers no interpretation of this name.

-Here at Abarim Publications we guess that upon reading this name, a Hebrew audience would have had strongest associations with the noun זפת (zepet), and probably a root it was derived off.
+Here at Abarim Publications we guess that upon reading this name, a Hebrew audience would have had strongest associations with the noun זפת (zepet), and probably a root it was derived from.
 What that root might have meant is obviously unclear, but perhaps there is a narrative parallel between the hiding of Moses among the Nile's reeds in a pitch-covered basket and the hiding of David in the wilderness of Ziph.